tazman02/Analysis-of-the-Results-of-Image-Data-Segmentation-Methods/README.md

 # Analysis-of-the-Results-of-Image-Data-Segmentation-Methods

 # Specification of the requirements
 Thesis goal: Develop Python application that can analyze results of image segmentation using selected metrics.
-Application allows visualization, comparison and export of these metrics.
+Application allows visualization, comparison and export of these metrics.<br>
 Target audience: students, researchers, developers working with image segmentation models
 Requirements:
 -	Input: two folders with images (ground truth and prediction)